-In 2005 it was decided that Upper Milford Township was losing one of it's finest resources - it's barns.
-They set about mapping, documenting and photographing all the historically significant barns that we could find.
-In the meantime, they started to hold small meetings in the old Township building, discussing topics of local interest and inviting other residents to share their knowledge.
-More and more people became interested in the work and the mission and it was decided to name this group "The Upper Milford Historical Society."
-Upper Milford Township donated some much needed seed money and the new organization was off and running.
+In 2005 it was noted that Upper Milford Township was in danger of losing one of its finest resources – its barns.
+We set about mapping, documenting, and photographing all the historically significant barns that we could find.
+In the meantime, small meetings were being held in the old Township building, discussing topics of local interest, and inviting other residents to share their knowledge.
+More people became interested in the work and the mission and it was decided to name this group "The Upper Milford Historical Society."
+Upper Milford Township donated some much-needed seed money and the new organization was off and running.

-Our most ambitious project has been compiling a book of the History of Upper Milford.
-A book committee was formed and they worked tirelessly for almost a year soliciting picture donations, sorting, cataloguing and writing dialogue for the new book.
-Committee members, Henry Beitler, Barbara Harris, Sid Unser, John Fegley, Joe Benner, Neil Moser and Rose Parry.
-When it came time to compile Powder Valley information, the committee was given a big boost by Beulah Miller, Barbara Heist and Pauline Fritz.
+The Society's most ambitious early project was compiling a book of the History of Upper Milford Township.
+A book committee worked for almost a year, soliciting photo donations, sorting, cataloging, and writing text for the book.
+Committee members included Henry Beitler, Barbara Harris, Sid Unser, John Fegley, Joe Banner, Neil Moser, and Rose Parry.
+When it came time to compile the section on the Village of Powder Valley, the committee was given a big boost by Beulah Miller, Barbara Heist, and Pauline Fritz.
 The end result is our book:

 Available at the Township building for $22.

 In 2013, a committee was formed to create a quilt.
 It contains images of historic places and symbols of Upper Milford Township.
 The committee included Irene Frederick, Marlene Herbein, Lorelle and Neil Moser, Rose Parry, Barbara Peters, Sue Weber, and Faith Willis.
 The one-of-a-kind completed quilt was dedicated on September 25, 2014.
 It is now part of a revolving exhibit.